HK regulator takes Ernst & Young to court for work papers

-The auditor now faces the dilemma of whether to comply with the regulator's order and risk a possible breach of China's state secrecy laws or face regulatory sanctions in Hong Kong.
+The auditor now faces the dilemma of whether to comply with the order by the regulator and risk a possible breach of China's state secrecy laws or face regulatory sanctions in Hong Kong.

-The case is the first of its kind in Hong Kong and mirrors one in the United States, in which Ernst & Young's rival, Deloitte Touche Tohmatsu DLTE.UL, is fighting a request from U.S. regulators to hand over its audit work papers of Chinese computer company Longtop Financial Technologies LFTy.SG.
+The case is the first of its kind in Hong Kong and mirrors one in the United States where Ernst & Young's rival Deloitte Touche Tohmatsu is fighting a request from U.S. regulators to hand over its audit work papers of Chinese computer company Longtop Financial Technologies.

-Accounting scandals at mainland companies listed in the United States, such as Longtop and Sino-Forest Corp SNOFS.UL, have dented investor confidence in U.S.-listed Chinese stocks.
+Accounting scandals at mainland companies listed in America such as Longtop and Sino-Forest Corp have dented investor confidence in U.S.-listed Chinese stocks.
 The blow-ups have spurred regulators there to demand access to audit work papers kept in China and inspect mainland-based auditors.

-"This risks throwing H-share and red chip companies into the same mess that all the U.S.-listed Chinese companies are in," Paul Gillis, professor of accounting at Peking University and author of the China Accounting Blog, told Reuters by telephone on Tuesday.
+"This risks throwing H-share and red chip companies into the same mess that all the U.S.-listed Chinese companies are in," Paul Gillis, professor of accounting at Peking University and author of the China Accounting Blog, said by phone on Tuesday.

 Red chips and H-shares refer to companies operating in mainland China but listed in Hong Kong.
 Between them, they make up more than half of the city's stock market.